toledomateus/Free-Energy-Market-risk-analysis-strategy/README.md

 Thus, the identity would be the representative name of the class.
 The attributes would be the structures of the information present in the class; in the case of SYDLE ONE, these would be its fields (each with an identifier and an associated type – text, number, date, boolean, script, etc.).
 Finally, the methods would be the functionalities or behaviors that the class can execute.

 Therefore, all entities related to the contract portfolio were modeled according to the schema below.
-Note that the Portfolio entity comprises several contracts, which describe their to be like, counterpart, submarket, modulation type, duration period, MWmed values, and the MWh price.
+Note that the Portfolio entity comprises several contracts, which describe their be-like, counterpart, submarket, modulation type, duration period, MWmed values, and the MWh price.

 ![class-diagram-1](assets/images/uml-1.png)